qiuchenglei/Agora-Android-Tutorial-1to1/README.en.md

         }
     }
 ```
-At last, add the fllowing code in the property of the dependence of the "app / build.gradle":
+At last, add the fllowing code in the property of the dependence of the "app/build.gradle":

 ```
 compile fileTree(dir: 'libs', include: ['*.jar'])